-The PCC had six Cells incorporated within its structure as on 31 December 2019; the PerfectHome Cell, the Ocado Cell, the TVIS Cell, the Amplifon Cell, the Gemini Cell and the L'Amie Cell.
+The PCC had seven Cells incorporated within its structure as on 31 December 2020; the PerfectHome Cell, the Ocado Cell, the TVIS Cell, the Amplifon Cell, the Gemini Cell, the L'Amie Cell and the Griffin Cell.

 In accordance with the Companies Act regulations and Insurance Business Act rules all Cellular Assets are segregated (ring fenced) one from the other and from the Core, whereas all Cells have recourse to the Core's assets once their own assets have been exhausted.
-There is one exception currently on the PCC's books, that of the Amplifon Cell.
+There is one exception currently on the PCC's books, that of the Amplifon Cell that of the Amplifon Cell where a non-recourse arrangement is in place.
 The Companies Act (Cell Companies Carrying on Business of Insurance) Regulations determine under article 15 that "where a cell exclusively carries on business of affiliated insurance or business of reinsurance and provided that it is specifically permitted by the memorandum and articles of association of the cell company, the company may, by specific written agreement to that effect, provide that only the cellular assets of that cell may be utilised to satisfy the cellular liability of such cell".
 This is known as non-recourse to the Core's Assets.

-During 2019 the PerfectHome Cell stopped writing new business and renewals.
-The Cell carried on to run off and service existing policies and arising claims therefrom.
-It is expected that during 2020 due notice will be given to the MFSA for the winding up of the Cell, which process the Board has approved.
+In February 2021 the Company received authorisation from the MFSA for the PCC to proceed with the winding up process of the PerfectHome Cell which had stopped writing new business and renewals during 2019.
+The Company is obliged to give 3 month notice to the public for the capital reduction of the PerfectHome Cell shares.
 This Cell had been incorporated within the PCC during 2008.
 Its operating functional currency is British Pound.

 The OCADO Cell is ultimately wholly owned by OCADO Group plc (OCADO), a public company listed on the London Stock Exchange.
 OCADO is a leading online supermarket in the UK and provides home delivery of food, drink and household goods.
-This Cell was incorporated within the PCC during 2010 with the purpose of underwriting OCADO's Motor Own Damage/Third Party Liability & Public and Products Liability insurance risk in the United Kingdom and its operating functional currency is British Pound.
+This Cell was incorporated within the PCC during 2010 with the purpose of underwriting OCADO's insurance risk in the United Kingdom and its operating functional currency is British Pound.

 The TVIS Cell is ultimately owned by TVIS Limited, an insurance intermediary authorised by the Financial Conduct Authority in the UK.
 The intermediary works in partnership with vets as a distribution point for pet insurance.
 This Cell was incorporated within the PCC during 2014 to specifically underwrite the United Kingdom book of Pet Insurance held by the intermediary and with the intention to grow the portfolio.
 The Cell's operating functional currency is British Pound.

 The Gemini Cell is ultimately owned by Aftersales Group and was incorporated within the PCC during 2015.
 Aftersales Group specialises in after sale services, operating leases and insurance programmes for electronic devices such as mobile telephones, tablets, laptops and hard disk drives.
 The cell underwrites related theft and material damage programmes.
 The Gemini Cell underwrites the business via Aftersales Group BV which is an authorised intermediary regulated by the Dutch authorities and passported to a number of European member states.
-The Cell currently underwrites insurance risk in Belgium and the Netherlands and its operating functional currency is Euro.
+The Cell currently underwrites insurance risk in Belgium and other EU countries and its operating functional currency is Euro.